-I am a specialist employment law solicitor with over 20 years’ experience, offering a personalised and proactive service.
+I am a specialist employment law solicitor with over 20 years’ experience and offer a personalised and proactive service.

 My clients are employers and employees mainly from London, Manchester and Preston.
-I call myself ‘The World’s Local Lawyer’ because I get around a lot and sort out problems by speaking to people face-to-face.
+I call myself ‘The World’s Local Lawyer’ because I do get around a lot and sort out problems by speaking to people face-to-face.
 Employment disputes can be very troubling and distracting but, used correctly, the Law can be a very positive force for change, giving a structure to disputes and the security which binding agreements create.
 Most people are a lot more reasonable than they can appear.

 Anyone who instructs me should remember that legal disputes are often at the expense of more rewarding opportunities.
-My main aim is to enable opportunity rather than to dwell on historic grudges.
+My main aim is to help get people back on track rather than to dwell on historic grudges.

-I am lucky to have enjoyed a very colourful and exciting career.
+I feel I have enjoyed a colourful and exciting career.

 Please visit my testimonials and press page to see some articles featuring my cases.

 “…I would never have thought of that in a million years!”- Mike Moradian, Creative Media Ltd.